Thermal conductivity and resistivity: Other quantities

 The heat transfer coefficient is also known as thermal admittance in the sense that the material may be seen as admitting heat to flow.

 An additional term, thermal transmittance, quantifies the thermal conductance of a structure along with heat transfer due to convection and radiation.
 It is measured in the same units as thermal conductance and is sometimes known as the composite thermal conductance.
 The term U-value is also used.

+Thermal effusivity e is a combination of material thermal conductivity, density, and specific heat capacity: